B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/jobs/applications.md

 - [Șofer De Autobuz / Bus Driver](https://b-zone-gta-v.github.io/B-Zone-GTA-V-Wiki/server/jobs/bus_driver.html) - available in Los Santos
 - [GoPostal](https://b-zone-gta-v.github.io/B-Zone-GTA-V-Wiki/server/jobs/gopostal.html) - available in Los Santos

-For each of the jobs mentioned above, you need a valid <span class="button-p">driver's license</span> when applying.
+For each of the jobs mentioned above, you need a valid <span class="button-p-job">driver's license</span> when applying.

 Each job displays information about how to work and how you're paid.
-This information can be viewed before starting your shift by accessing the <span class="button-p">top right button -> called "Info"</span>.
+This information can be viewed before starting your shift by accessing the <span class="button-p-job">top right button -> called "Info"</span>.

 <p align="center"><img src="https://i.imgur.com/PbdXwlC.gif"/></p>